openstack/manila/doc/source/devref/intro.rst

 OpenStack.
 Manila currently works with NetApp, Red Hat storage (GlusterFS) and EMC VNX, as well as on a base Linux NFS or Samba server.
-There are a number of concepts that will help in better understanding of the solutions provided by Manila.
-One aspect can be to explore the different service possibilities provided by Manila.
+There are a number of concepts that will help in better understanding of the solutions provided by manila.
+One aspect can be to explore the different service possibilities provided by manila.

 Manila, depending on the driver, requires the user by default to create a share network using neutron-net-id and neutron-subnet-id (GlusterFS native driver does not require it).
 After creation of the share network, the user can proceed to create the shares.
-Users in Manila can configure multiple back-ends just like Cinder.
+Users in manila can configure multiple back-ends just like Cinder.
 Manila has a share server assigned to every tenant.
 This is the solution for all back-ends except for GlusterFS.
 The customer in this scenario is prompted to create a share server using neutron net-id and subnet-id before even trying to create a share.

-The current low-level services available in Manila are:
+The current low-level services available in manila are:

 - :term:`manila-api`